Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham

 \subsection{Lieb's formulation, duality, and representability}

-For the structural questions emphasized in this paper, Lieb's density-matrix formulation provides the broadest natural starting point for the interacting side of exact DFT.
-The point is not only that density matrices enlarge the admissible state class beyond pure states.
-More importantly, they place the theory directly in a convex variational setting adapted to duality, subgradients, closure, and supporting potentials.\cite{Lieb1983,Lammert2007}
+For the structural questions emphasized here, Lieb's density-matrix formulation provides the natural broad starting point on the interacting side.
+The state-to-density map is linear, the energy is linear in the density matrix, and the admissible density-matrix set is convex.
+These features place the exact theory in a setting adapted to convex duality, subgradients, and supporting potentials.\cite{Lieb1983,Lammert2007}

-Three features are central here.
-First, at the density-matrix level, the map from state to density is linear.
-Second, the expectation value of the Hamiltonian is affine in the state.
-Third, while the set of pure states is not convex, the set of density matrices is.
-Passing from pure states to density matrices therefore convexifies the state space without changing either the linearity of the density map or the affinity of expectation values.
-This is precisely the setting in which convex analysis becomes natural.
-In that sense, the move to ensembles is not merely a more permissive notation; it is the relaxed variational formulation naturally selected by the structure of the problem.

 We consider the standard nonrelativistic electronic Hamiltonian